 Most of the Funds have traditionally been distributed by using a variety of direct response marketing techniques, including telemarketing and advertising, and as a result Teton and G.distributors maintain direct relationships with many of the no-load TETON Westwood Fund shareholders.
 Beginning in late 1995, Teton expanded its product distribution by offering several of the Funds through third-party distribution programs, including NTF Programs.
 Third-party distribution programs have become an increasingly important source of asset growth for Teton.
-Of the \$1.6 billion of AUM in the Funds as of December 31, 2014, approximately \$349.9 million, or 22.3%, were generated through NTF Programs.
-In addition, at December 31, 2014, approximately 90.7% of the NTF Program net assets in the Funds are attributable to two NTF Programs.
+Of the \$1.2 billion of AUM in the Funds as of December 31, 2015, approximately \$298.5 million, or 24.2%, were generated through NTF Programs.
+In addition, at December 31, 2015, approximately 91.1% of the NTF Program net assets in the Funds are attributable to two NTF Programs.
 The fee paid to the NTF programs and in fee based accounts range from 0.25% to 0.40% of the AUM held through these programs.
-G.distributors, as the distributor of the Funds, pays the first 0.25% of any fees with Teton paying any fee in excess of 0.25% subject to partial reimbursement by the Funds under certain circumstances.
-In 2014, 2013 and 2012, Teton paid \$688,872, \$485,542 and \$472,831, respectively, for their share of these NTF programs.
+G.distributors, as the distributor of the Funds, pays the first 0.25% of any fees with Teton paying a portion of the fees in excess of 0.25%.
+In 2015, 2014 and 2013, Teton paid \$429,891, \$688,872 and \$485,542, respectively, for their share of these NTF programs.
 Remaining assets are held through full service broker dealers in fee based accounts or through retail accounts.

-G.distributors' distribution agreements with the Funds may continue in effect from year to year only if specifically approved at least annually by (i) the Funds' Board of Trustees ("Board of Trustees") or (ii) the Fund's shareholders and, in either case, the vote of a majority of the trustees who are not parties to the agreement or "interested persons" of any such party, within the meaning of the Investment Company Act.
+G.distributors' distribution agreements with the Funds may continue in effect from year to year only if specifically approved at least annually by (i) the Funds' Board of Trustees ("Board of Trustees") or (ii) the Funds' shareholders and, in either case, the vote of a majority of the trustees who are not parties to the agreement or "interested persons" of any such party, within the meaning of the Investment Company Act.
 Each Westwood Fund may terminate its distribution agreement, or any agreement thereunder, at any time upon 60 days' written notice by (i) a vote of the majority of the trustees cast in person at a meeting called for the purpose of voting on such termination or (ii) a vote at a meeting of shareholders of the lesser of either 67% of the voting shares represented in person or by proxy or 50% of the outstanding voting shares of such Fund.
 Each distribution agreement automatically terminates in the event of its assignment, as defined in the Investment Company Act.
 G.distributors may terminate a distribution agreement without penalty upon 60 days' written notice.